Tw1sm/tw1sm.github.io/_posts/2021-02-1-kerberos-conversion.md

 Rubeus.exe monitor /interval:1
 ~~~

-Now it may be sufficent to just wait and see what privileged or high-interest users/computers authenticate to our compromised host, or it may be possible to force a sensitive system to authenticate through the printerbug.
+It may be sufficent to just wait and see what privileged or high-interest users/computers authenticate to our compromised host, or it may be possible to force a sensitive system to authenticate through the printerbug.
 In this case, I've just waited until a domain admin, `vizimir`, has logged in and pulled their TGT:

 ![Vizimir TGT](/assets/posts/kerberos-conversion/capture-viz-tgt.png){: .mx-auto.d-block :}